frtennis1/visualizing-venmo/README.md

 - stacking: code we previously used to stack data for the stacked area chart before we started doing it in D3 (can be ignored)
 - All other files are intuitive and/or are insignificant and can be ignored

+We wrote the following JS and CSS files:

+- main2.css
+- style.css
+- BeeSwarm.js
+- brushingTimeline.js
+- data-wrapper.js
+- hangoutsTimeline.js
+- legend.js
+- local-network.js
+- main.js
+- piechart.js
+- scrolling.js
+- stackedAreaChart.js
+- wordcloud.js
+- index.html (came with template but was heavily modified by us)

+And modified small portions of the other files that came with the HTML template.

 Libraries
 ---------
 We used the following libraries in our site implementation: